 For questions on specific programs, please contact us at email@example.com.

 Computer Science - BrowardCODES - Broward County Public Schools (BCPS) continues to be spotlighted by the White House as a national model for expanding access to computer science in schools.
 Through the District’s #BrowardCODES initiative, BCPS has expanded its connections between K-12 and computer science career pathways in South Florida in partnership with the Greater Fort Lauderdale Alliance, South Florida Regional TechGateway, and other local businesses.
 More than 50,000 students are positively impacted by computer science offerings at 100

 Florida K-12 Computer Science Certification Prep Camp, a five-day, intensive professional learning initiative to prepare district-identified teachers to pass the Florida Teacher Computer Science K-12 Certification Exam and expand Florida’s supply of certified, computer science teachers.

 Environmental Stewardship programs are open to all schools at every level (pK - technical colleges).

 The P3 Eco-Challenge recognizes and rewards schools, educators, volunteers and students for their environmental stewardship annually.
 Another key component of Broward Schools' environmental initiatives is through edible gardening.
 Programs integrate growing food into the curriculum through

-raisedbed, hydroponics, aquaponics, and controlled environment agriculture at schools throughout the district.
+raisedbeds, hydroponics, aquaponics, and controlled environment agriculture in schools throughout the district.